 How to Make Chocolate Zucchini Bundt Cake Step-by-Step

-Mix the Batter: Preheat your oven to 350°F and set out a 12-cup Bundt pan, but don’t grease it yet.
-Mix together 15.25 ounces (1 box) of chocolate cake mix, 4 large eggs, 2¼ cups of grated zucchini, 1 cup of plain Greek yogurt, and ¾ cup of vegetable oil until smooth and combined, 1-2 minutes, in a large mixing bowl using a stand or hand mixer.
+Mix the Batter: Using a hand or stand mixer, mix together 15.25 ounces (1 box) of chocolate cake mix, 4 large, room-temperature eggs, 2¼ cups of grated zucchini (undrained), 1 cup of room-temperature plain Greek yogurt, and ¾ cup of vegetable oil until smooth and combined, 1-2 minutes.
 Scrape the sides and bottom of the bowl while mixing.
+If you use room-temperature eggs and yogurt, your batter may have a curdled appearance; this is fine, but the cake will have a tighter crumb.

 Mix the Chocolate: To create the chocolate glaze, whisk together 3 tablespoons of melted salted butter and ⅓ cup of cocoa powder in a medium-sized mixing bowl until combined and smooth.